Coombe Bissett

 Coombe Bissett is a village and civil parish in the English county of Wiltshire in the River Ebble valley, 3 mi southwest of Salisbury on the A354 road that goes south towards Blandford Forum.
 The parish includes the village of Homington, to the east towards the village of Odstock.
+In 2011 the parish had a population of 675.

 History

+The has been human settlements in Coombe Bissett from as far back as the Neolithic Age and all the way through the Bronze Age, the Iron Age and the Roman period.

 Records from Saxon times indicate that the Ebble valley was a thriving area, the River Ebble also being known as the River Chalke.
 The Domesday Book in 1086 divided the Chalke Valley into eight manors: Chelke (Chalke – Bowerchalke and Broadchalke), Eblesborne (Ebbesbourne Wake), Fifehide (Fifield Bavant), Cumbe (Coombe Bissett), Humitone (Homington), Odestoche (Odstock), Stradford (Stratford Tony and Bishopstone) and Trow (circa Alvediston).
 The Domesday Book also recorded Cumbe as a royal manor with 85 households, while Humitone had just two households.
 A medieval packhorse bridge, now a footbridge, crosses the Ebble close to the current road bridge at Coombe Bissett.

 Coombe Bissett and Homington were separate parishes, each with its own church, until they were united in a joint benefice in 1885.
 Homington was absorbed into Coombe Bissett civil parish in 1934.